ynadji/hands-on-adversarial-ml/README.md

 1. `$ cd hands-on-adversarial-ml`
 1. `$ docker build -t advml .`
 1. `$ docker run -p 8888:8888 advml`
-1. Open your browser to the [http://localhost:8888](Jupyter Notebook) you just built.
+1. Open your browser to the [Jupyter Notebook](http://localhost:8888) you just built.
 If you're using `docker-machine`, `$ echo "http://$(docker-machine ip):8888"` will give you the correct URI.
 1. Let's SMASH some models!